 7.x search head clusters can run against 5.x, 6.x, or 7.x search peers.
 The search head cluster members must be at the same or a higher level than the search peers.
 For details on version compatibility between search heads and search peers, see Version compatibility.

 Important: Search heads participating in indexer clusters have different compatibility restrictions.
 See Splunk Enterprise version compatibility in Managing Indexers and Clusters of Indexers.

 Licensing needs are the same as for any search head.
-See Types of Splunk Enterprise licenses in the Admin Manual.
+See Licenses and distributed deployments in the Admin Manual.